zdravkov/kendo-docs/getting-started/web/tooltip/overview.md

         width: "500px"
     });

-## Loading Window content via AJAX
+## Loading Tooltip content via AJAX

 A **Tooltip** provides built-in support for asynchronously loading content from a URL.
 This URL should return a HTML fragment that can be loaded in a Tooltip content area.